PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-06 08:07:16
+Last updated: 2024-04-06 08:07:49
-Random Quote: Mi-nyeo: "Deok-su.
-You betray me...
-I'll kill you.
-Okay?"
-Deok-su: "You're the reason that I think I might die tonight." - Jang Deok-su
+Random Quote: You don't parley when you're on the back foot.
+We'll strike a blow back first. - Thomas Shelby